harryz2016/retail-checkout-simulation/README.md

 # retail-checkout-simulation
-Zeller is starting a computer store.
+You are starting a computer store.
 You have been engaged to build the checkout system.
 We will start with the following products in our catalogue

 | SKU     | Name        | Price    |